Dean Dixon: Career

 Dixon was born in the upper-Manhattan neighborhood of Harlem in New York City to parents who had earlier migrated from the Caribbean.
 He studied conducting with Albert Stoessel at the Juilliard School and Columbia University.
 When early pursuits of conducting engagements were stifled because of racial bias (he was African American), he formed his own orchestra and choral society in 1931.
 In 1941, he guest-conducted the NBC Symphony Orchestra, and the New York Philharmonic during its summer season.
 He later guest-conducted the Philadelphia Orchestra and Boston Symphony Orchestra.
+In 1947 he conducted a Naumburg Orchestral Concert, in the Naumburg Bandshell, Central Park for their summer series.
 In 1948 he won the Ditson Conductor's Award.

 In 1949, he left the United States for the Israel Philharmonic Orchestra, which he directed during its 1950 and 1951 seasons.
 He was principal conductor of the Gothenburg Symphony in Sweden 1953–60, the Sydney Symphony Orchestra in Australia 1964–67, and the hr-Sinfonieorchester in Frankfurt 1961–74.
 During his time in Europe, Dixon guest-conducted with the WDR Sinfonieorchester in Cologne and the Symphonieorchester des Bayerischen Rundfunks in Munich.
 He also made several recordings with the Prague Symphony Orchestra in 1968–73 for Bärenreiter, including works of Beethoven, Brahms, Haydn, Mendelssohn, Mozart, Schumann, Wagner, and Weber.
 For Westminster Records in the 1950s, his recordings included symphonies and incidental music for Rosamunde by Schubert, symphonic poems of Liszt (in London with the Royal Philharmonic), and symphonies of Schumann (in Vienna with the Volksoper Orchester).
 Dixon also recorded several American works for the American Recording Society in Vienna.
 Some of his WDR broadcast recordings were issued on Bertelsmann and other labels.
 Dean Dixon introduced the works of many American composers, such as William Grant Still, to European audiences.